 If you’ve never gone through a construction project before, make sure to use the resources available to fully understand how commercial loans are structured, how long your project will take to build, and what other considerations you may need to give but might not be aware of before you begin building.

-Many banks require you to provide a budget or firm construction proposal before they accept you for a loan.
+Many banks require you to provide a budget or firm construction proposal before they will offer a pre-approval for a construction loan..
 Working with a trusted building contractor like A.C.E.
 Building Service can help you understand the full scope of your project, including land restrictions and requirements, helping you create the most accurate project plan and budget.

 A.C.E.
 Building Service is Your Trusted Commercial Building Contractor